Rhetorical Analysis (RA)

 DESCRIPTION:

 Broadly, you will want to dwell on the question of how the author makes her or his point without getting bogged down in a mere rehearsal of what that point is.
-How does the given text strive to be compelling, interesting, important, appealing and urgent?
+How does the given artifact strive to be compelling, interesting, important, appealing and urgent?
 Given your analysis, do you personally find the argument successful?
 Where are its weaknesses most pronounced and why?
 An excellent rhetorical analysis takes context into view as well.
 Always ask yourself in what context the argument functions and why that might be important.
 Remember: be as specific as possible.
-You should hone in one or two aspect of one particular rhetorical strategy (such as metaphor, or a specific use of pathos) and trace it throughout the article.
+You should hone in one or two aspect of one particular rhetorical strategy (such as metaphor, or a specific use of pathos, or a particular fallacy) and trace it throughout the artifact. .

 ADDITIONAL POINTERS:

-Try to avoid using very broad rhetorical terms explicitly in your rhetorical analysis (ethos, pathos, logos, enthymeme).
+Try to avoid using very broad rhetorical terms explicitly in your rhetorical analysis (ethos, pathos, logos, etc.).
 Such ideas and terms should guide your analysis and provide a ‘ghost structure,’ or implicit framework, but they shouldn’t drive the piece.
 Also, it’s not enough to say that that an author uses pathos.
-She would be hard-pressed not to!
+She would be hard-pressed not to.
 Instead, ask yourself how an author deploys a given pathetic appeal.
-The goal here is to use the terms we discuss in class to locate the rhetorical strategies to which you, in turn, give a new and fresh understanding.
-Of course, you will often need to use terms like “metaphor” or “anaphora” to describe very specific rhetorical features.
-Those terms are specific and shared enough to be useful.
-But instead of saying “pathos” it makes more sense to speak of “emotional appeals”; instead of of “enthymeme,” you might note the arguments missing premise.
+The goal here is to use the terms we discuss in class to locate the rhetorical strategies to which you, in turn, give a new and fresh understanding and language.

 This course aims to help you invent thesis statements and supporting ideas and to arrange arguments in ways that are creative and adaptive rather than formulaic and rigid.
-Don’t think of this assignment in terms of a set number of paragraphs (five being the old magic number) or as an opportunity to plow through the old Aristotelian appeals.
+Don’t think of this assignment in terms of a set number of paragraphs (five being the old magic number) or as an opportunity to plow through the old Aristotelian appeals: ethos, pathos, logos, exit.
 Instead, find a way into the argument using your own language, weaving your newly acquired analytical skills into a voice and style and organization that suit your goals.

 Ask Yourself(A list of questions for your reference)